MrBounty/ZipponData/README.md

     try dwriter.flush(); // Dont forget to flush !

     // 5.
 Create a schema
-    // A schema is how the data is organised in the file and how the iterator will parse it.
-If you are wrong here, it will return wrong/random data const schema = &[_]DType{
+    // A schema is how  the iterator will parse the file.
+    // If you are wrong here, it will return wrong/random data const schema = &[_]DType{
         .Int,
         .Float,